Townsville’s Personal Psychotherapy & Treatment for Anxiety and Depression

 If your anxiety, depression or other condition is of recent onset or if you are in a crisis, you will benefit from brief therapy, generally 6-12 weekly counselling sessions.

-Introduction to personal anxiety and depression psychotherapy counselling
+Introduction to personal psychotherapy & counselling for anxiety and depression

-When you are referred for personal psychotherapy across Townsville, you will most likely be distressed.
+When you are referred for personal psychotherapy by your GP in Townsville, you will most likely be distressed.
 You may suffer from depression, anxiety or both, with significant shame, guilt and other intense feelings.
 You may be having relationship difficulties and feel isolated or alone.

 We will set up psychotherapy to provide safety and reliability.
-We want our counselling to act as a treatment in decreasing the intensity of emotions such as distress, anger and guilt & shame borne out of anxiety and depression.
+We want our counselling to act as a treatment in decreasing the intensity of emotions such as distress, anger, guilt & shame which leads to anxiety and depression.
 In this way you will be able to examine and discuss difficult situations and lived experiences.
 Then you will be able to understand and integrate these experiences.

 How do we set up personal psychotherapy as effective treatment for anxiety and depression?